How to read architectural plans.

-Reading plans is one of those skills which is easy, when you know how.
-If, when you look at your architects plans you find yourself bewildered and not sure how to start, then try this trick which we will share with you:
+Reading plans is one of those skills which is easy when you know how.
+If, when you look at your architectural plans you find yourself bewildered and not sure how to start, then try this trick which we will share with you:

 Find the front door.
 Once you find the front door, or main entrance, you can then navigate your way along corridors and into each room.
 This, for most people, will make the plan come alive.
 Once you have done this for the ground floor, you will have found the foot of the stairs on your virtual journey.
 So then you can go to the first floor; look for the top of the staircase as this will be your starting point on any floor other than the ground floor.

 We are on a bit of a mission at the moment, trying to find better ways of presenting information to clients, and we would be very pleased if you could help us.
 One of our frustrations is that some clients ask us to present plans in a 3D format, and occasionally we are asked to produce computer-generated models.
 The reason given is that it will help with the understanding of the space which we are designing, but it is clear that in some cases, clients are seduced by the clever graphics, but still do not really understand, or “feel” the space, so to speak.

 Please look at the two simple static architectural plans we have provided below and do the following with your newly learnt skill.

 We ask you to have a look at the 2D plan below and use the trick which we have explained above – locate the front door, and then work your way through the plan.
 Is it easy to get to grips with the layout?